 Intermediate Sanction Facility

-Community Service: Residents will perform Community Service as ordered by facility staff
+Residents will perform Community Service as ordered by their sending county and facility staff.

 Residents that do not have a high school diploma or a GED Certificate, are required to attend adult education classes.
 When the teacher recommends that they are ready to take the Certificate of High School Equivalency test, the resident is scheduled for testing, at the discretion of the Test Proctor.
 The Intermediate Sanction Facility has an onsite Texas Certificate of High School Testing program through Pearsonvue strictly for the Residents sanctioned to the Facility.

 Education Resource provides state approved Drug Offender classes certified by Texas Department of State Health Services.
 This class is for individuals who have been charged with a misdemeanor or felony drug offense.
 This class will satisfy the requirement for education because of a suspended driver's license.
 The standardized program is 15 hours in length taught in three-hour segments.
 It is designed to educate participants on drug abuse.
 Participants will develop a personal action plan so that they can avoid future drug use and the resulting consequences.
 Additional fees are involved with this course as it is presented by an outside source.